benwzj/benwzj.github.io/_posts/2023-10-17-react-effect.md

 ---

 Some components need to stay connected to the **network**, some **browser API**, or a **third-party library** while they are displayed on the page.
 These systems aren’t controlled by React, so they are called external.
 How React Synchronize With External?
 React provide Effect system!

+But always keep this in mind: Effects are an escape hatch from the React paradigm.
+Don't use it unless you have to.

 ## What are Effects